jverzani/JGUI.jl/README.md

 #### Cairo graphic example

 The `cairographic` widget is a light wrapper around `Tk.Canvas`.
-(Meaning it won't be portable across GUI toolkits, should that ever happen.)
+Currently, it can only be used within a `Tk` GUI.

 To use the canvas, access the `:widget` property of the `cairographic` object:

 ```
 ## update two graphics windows...
+ENV["Tk"] = true
-using Winston
+using JGUI, Winston
 w = window()
 f = grid(w); push!(f)
 g1 = cairographic(f, width=480, height=400)